boostorg/hof/doc/src/example_print.md

         std::cout << x << std::endl;
     };

-However, there is lot of things that don't print directly to `std::cout` such as `std::vector` or `std::tuple`.
+However, there are a lot of things that don't print directly to `std::cout` such as `std::vector` or `std::tuple`.
 Instead, we want to iterate over these data structures and print each element in them.

 Overloading
 -----------